Scientists hunting for signs of alien life shouldn't be so quick to dismiss carbon monoxide, a new study suggests.

-An alien planet orbits a star other than our sun, and is sometimes called an "exoplanet."
+An alien planet that orbits a star other than our sun is referred to as an "exoplanet."
 Learn more about the types of alien planets, including exoplanets and extrasolar planets, and get the latest news.

 Many alien planets around stars like our sun are potentially extraordinarily tilted, leading to dramatic swings between extreme winters and summers, a new study finds.

 NASA's recently deceased Kepler space telescope launched on March 6, 2009, ushering in a new era of planetary science.